 Single Sign-on Guide for Trimble Unity Maintain and Trimble Unity Permit Introduction

-With the introduction of Trimble ID, Trimble Unity is transitioning from the traditional Single Sign-on (SSO) model that was connected with your ArcGIS Identity, to the new Trimble ID (TID) model that allows you to federate your enterprise provider directly with TID, and then have a separate GIS integration feature that works after the TID login.
-After the first initial log in with TID, the system automatically signs you in to ArcGIS to streamline the log in process.
+With the introduction of Trimble Identity, Trimble Unity is transitioning from the traditional Single Sign-on (SSO) model that was connected with your ArcGIS Identity, to the new Trimble ID (TID) model that allows you to federate your enterprise provider directly with Trimble ID, and then have a separate GIS integration feature that works after the Trimble ID login.
+After the first initial log in with Trimble ID, the system automatically signs you in to ArcGIS to streamline the log in process.
 While both configurations are currently supported, they should be mutually exclusive setups.
 Organizations should select one primary method for their site.

 Trimble ID Federation